R-W-Jones/DigitalGarden/src/site/notes/Emerging Trends and Future Outlook/Circular Economy Initiatives/Circular Economy Initiatives.md

 ### Dive deeper into each initiative to understand its significance, challenges, and opportunities for driving sustainable innovation in the electric vehicle industry.

-For more insights into emerging trends and future outlook in the electric vehicle industry, explore the [[Emerging Trends and Future Outlook/Emerging Trends and Future Outlook\|Emerging Trends and Future Outlook]] note.
+For more insights into emerging trends and future outlook in the electric vehicle industry, explore the [[Emerging Trends and Future Outlook/Hub - Emerging Trends and Future Outlook\|Hub - Emerging Trends and Future Outlook]] note.